 Transaction objects.
 A transaction object records the state of a suspended or completed transaction.
 It stores the read and write sets of the transaction and the list of activation records on the call stack of the transaction when it was suspended.
-It provides builtin methods, such as getReadSet and getWriteSet shown in Figure 2, that the host can invoke to access read and write sets, observe the actions of the guest, and make policy decisions.
+It provides builtin methods, such as getReadSet and getWriteSet shown in Figure 1, that the host can invoke to access read and write sets, observe the actions of the guest, and make policy decisions.

-When a guest tries to perform an external operation and thus suspends, the resulting transaction object contains arguments passed to the operation.
+When a guest tries to perform an external operation and thus suspends, the resulting transaction object may contain arguments passed to the operation.
 For example, a transaction that suspends due to an attempt to modify the DOM, such as the call document.write on line 9, will contain the DOM object referenced in the operation (document), the name of the method that caused the suspension (write), and the arguments passed to the method.
 (Recall that Transcript's DOM subsystem ensures that document referenced within the transaction will point to the cloned DOM.)
 The host can access these arguments using builtin methods of the transaction object, such as getArgs, getObject and getCause.
-Depending on its policy, the host can either perform the operation on behalf of the guest, simulate the effect of performing it, defer the operation for later, or not perform it at all.
+These arguments are analogous to system-call arguments passed from a userspace program to the operating system.
+Depending on its security policy, the host can either perform the operation on behalf of the guest, simulate the effect of performing it, defer the operation for later, or not perform it at all.